atheinrich/Coalexicon/README.md

 -  Use the "Category" menu to select which quantities to view.
 -  Use the "Sort" menu to select a sorting method.
 -  Use the search bar and the "🔍" button to search entries by name.
+-  Use the empty box at the bottom of the "Name" column to create a new entry.

 # Unit Manager
 -  This application is a dimensional analysis suite.
 Switch the "Preset" in Symbol Manager to "SI/ISO" to work in base units of kilograms and amperes.
 -  Press "×" or "÷" beneath a unit to add it to the current set of units, which is displayed in the window at the top left.
 -  Click inside this display window to copy the current set to the Notepad.
 -  Enter non-base units or numbers in the entry box on the right.
 Supported units are listed in database_conversions.
-Numerical entries support the "#e#" convention (for the most part).
+Numerical entries support the "#e#" convention.
 Enter "theme" to change the background.
 -  Toggle fractional powers by pressing "uˣ" on the left prior to "×" or "÷."
 -  Add an SI prefix to a unit by selecting a prefix button prior to "×" or "÷."
 -  Recall a saved set of units by selecting it in the Favorites list.